werf/werf/docs/_includes/reference/cli/werf_helm_dependency_build.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}

-Build out the charts/ directory from the Chart.lock file.
+Build out the `charts/` directory from the `Chart.lock` file.

 Build is used to reconstruct a chart's dependencies to the state specified in the lock file.
-This will not re-negotiate dependencies, as 'helm dependency update' does.
+This will not re-negotiate dependencies, as `helm dependency update` does.

-If no lock file is found, 'helm dependency build' will mirror the behavior of 'helm dependency update'.
+If no lock file is found, `helm dependency build` will mirror the behavior of `helm dependency update`.

 {{ header }} Syntax